Atlantic Shopping / Blog / Are Ornate Chair Legs Making A Comeback?

 Barrington Dining Chair

 Depending on the date and origin, it may have some carved detail, but generally the sabre is a plain and smooth design, which can be found on the rear of many of our wooden dining chairs, like the Barrington.
-Some of our chrome dining chairs, like the Fontaine, also have slightly flared rear legs, putting a real contemporary twist on the design and proving that 18th century chairs are still an influence today.
+Some of our chrome dining chairs, also have slightly flared rear legs, putting a real contemporary twist on the design and proving that 18th century chairs are still an influence today.

 Stylish Modern Dining Chair